 USE IN SPECIFIC POPULATIONS

-Teratology studies have been performed by continuous intravenous infusion of eptifibatide in pregnant rats at total daily doses of up to 72 mg/kg/day (about 4 times the recommended maximum daily human dose on a body surface area basis) and in pregnant rabbits at total daily doses of up to 36 mg/kg/day (also about 4 times the recommended maximum daily human dose on a body surface area basis).
+Embryo-fetal development studies have been performed by continuous intravenous infusion of eptifibatide in pregnant rats during the period of organogenesis at total daily doses of up to 72 mg/kg/day (about 4 times the recommended maximum daily human dose on a body surface area basis) and in pregnant rabbits during the period of organogenesis at total daily doses of up to 36 mg/kg/day (also about 4 times the recommended maximum daily human dose on a body surface area basis).
 These studies revealed no evidence of harm to the fetus due to eptifibatide.
-There are, however, no adequate and well-controlled studies in pregnant women with Eptifibatide Injection.
-Because animal reproduction studies are not always predictive of human response, Eptifibatide Injection should be used during pregnancy only if clearly needed.

-Safety and effectiveness of Eptifibatide Injection in pediatric patients have not been studied.
+Safety and effectiveness of eptifibatide in pediatric patients have not been studied.

 The PURSUIT and IMPACT II clinical studies enrolled patients up to the age of 94 years (45% were age 65 and over; 12% were age 75 and older).
-There was no apparent difference in efficacy between older and younger patients treated with Eptifibatide Injection.
-The incidence of bleeding complications was higher in the elderly in both placebo and Eptifibatide Injection groups, and the incremental risk of Eptifibatide Injection-associated bleeding was greater in the older patients.
+There was no apparent difference in efficacy between older and younger patients treated with eptifibatide.
+The incidence of bleeding complications was higher in the elderly in both placebo and eptifibatide groups, and the incremental risk of eptifibatide-associated bleeding was greater in the older patients.
 No dose adjustment was made for elderly patients, but patients over 75 years of age had to weigh at least 50 kg to be enrolled in the PURSUIT study; no such limitation was stipulated in the ESPRIT study [see Adverse Reactions (6.1)].

 Approximately 50% of eptifibatide is cleared by the kidney in patients with normal renal function.
-Total drug clearance is decreased by approximately 50% and steady-state plasma Eptifibatide Injection concentrations are doubled in patients with an estimated CrCl <50 mL/min (using the Cockcroft-Gault equation).
+Total drug clearance is decreased by approximately 50% and steady-state plasma eptifibatide concentrations are doubled in patients with an estimated CrCl <50 mL/min (using the Cockcroft-Gault equation).
 Therefore, the infusion dose should be reduced to 1 mcg/kg/min in such patients [see Dosage and Administration (2)].
-The safety and efficacy of Eptifibatide Injection in patients dependent on dialysis has not been established.
+The safety and efficacy of eptifibatide in patients dependent on dialysis has not been established.

 Eptifibatide was not lethal to rats, rabbits, or monkeys when administered by continuous intravenous infusion for 90 minutes at a total dose of 45 mg/kg (about 2 to 5 times the recommended maximum daily human dose on a body surface area basis).
 Symptoms of acute toxicity were loss of righting reflex, dyspnea, ptosis, and decreased muscle tone in rabbits and petechial hemorrhages in the femoral and abdominal areas of monkeys.